 You might like...

-This is a very variable but always attractive plant found in meadows and woods on the mountains of Europe.
-The typical form grown in gardens has greyish, lance-shaped leaves and large, deep blue or blue-violet flowers, up to 3 in (7.5cm) across in early summer.
-It does best in a moisture retentive soil and is equally at home in sun or partial shade.
+Centaurea montana is a variable but attractive plant native to the mountain meadows and woodlands of continental Europe.
+It typically has grey-green, lance-shaped leaves and large, deep blue or violet flowers, borne in early summer.
+It grows best in a moisture-retentive soil in sun or partial shade.